Dynamic Daniels, LSU, roar back on No. 7 Ole Miss, 45-20

 Daniels then drove the Tigers 75 yards for a touchdown to make it 38-20.

+LSU’s defense battered Ole Miss QB Jaxson Dart in the second half.
+The Rebels QB finished 19 of 34 for 284 yards.
+With Ole Miss driving for a potential go-ahead TD in the third quarter, Dart was intercepted in the LSU end zone by Joe Foucha on a pass thrown under pressure from linebacker Micah Baskerville.

+“Sometimes you don’t expect to get hit when you are throwing it,” Dart said.
+“I just wasn’t able to get enough on it.”

-After first-quarter touchdown runs of 3 and 6 yards by Judkins, Ole Miss was threatening to go ahead 21-3 when LSU’s defense finally got a stop on third-and-5 from the LSU 13, limiting the Rebels to a field goal.
+After first-quarter touchdown runs of 3 and 6 yards by Quinshon Judkins, Ole Miss was threatening to go ahead 21-3 when LSU’s stuffed Dart’s keeper on third-and-5 from the LSU 13, limiting the Rebels to a field goal.

-The Tigers then scored two touchdowns to tie it.
-Daniels hit Jaray Jenkins with 34-yard scoring pass and Daniels capped the Tigers’ next possession by keeping the ball on a read-option run from the 3.

 THE TAKEAWAY

-Mississippi: Oddsmakers clearly had been unimpressed with Ole Miss’ schedule through its first seven games, and also by the Rebels’ inability to quickly put away struggling Auburn last week.
+Mississippi: Oddsmakers apparently had been unimpressed with Ole Miss’ schedule through its first seven games.
 Mississippi was listed as a slight underdog at Tiger Stadium and LSU covered by more than three touchdowns.
-Kiffin also had foreshadowed a tough game, calling LSU “by far” his team’s most talented opponent this season.
-That proved prophetic.

-LSU: First-year coach Brian Kelly has the Tigers playing their best football on the heels of what could have been a demoralizing 40-13 loss at home to No. 3 Tennessee three weeks ago.
-LSU also again showed its resolve in winning for the third time this year after trailing by 13 or more in conference play.
+LSU: Kelly has the Tigers playing their best football on the heels of what could have been a demoralizing 40-13 loss at home to No. 3 Tennessee.
+LSU also won for the third time this year after trailing by 13 or more.

 UP NEXT